ShrmnK/CO1109-Answers/2017-prelim/readme.md

 }
 ```

 Note: All the above answers may have one or many solutions.
 And di confirm each by compiling it.

-Drafted by @shah-smit
+###### Contributors
+> These people helped to make the above answers: @shah-smit